-Gingival Retraction in Dentistry: When is it Necessary?
+Gingival Retraction in Dentistry: When Is It Necessary?

 Gingival retraction is an important dental procedure used for manipulations in filling teeth, installing veneers, and even whitening.
 A liquid-free environment is important for working with restorative materials, impressions, and prosthetics.
 This is why retraction is important in dentistry.

-What is a Gingival Retraction?
+What Is a Gingival Retraction?

 This is an auxiliary therapeutic manipulation, the purpose of which is to expand the sulcus.
 It is performed during therapeutic, surgical, or orthopedic treatment of the oral cavity, in particular, during manipulations near the gum tissues.
 Retraction is used when it’s necessary to reduce the height of the gums to open access to the neck of the tooth or partially to the roots.
 These measures are important for correct dental procedures.
 Retraction is necessary for the preparation of prosthetics and for the process of taking impressions for more accurate detailing.
 Also, this procedure is carried out for thorough cleansing of periodontal pockets in case of caries and inflammation.
 Recent advances in gingival retraction make it possible to choose the method that suits any patient.